sdole/tvarit-maven/README.md

         </profile>
 ```
 ##Automaton Permissions
 The Automaton user is the user who runs the maven plugin.
 In a developer workstation, that will be the developer.
-On a continuous integration server, such as Teamcity or Jenkins, it may be a new IAM user created for automation purposes.
-This user will need a wide range of permissions including at least the following.
+On a continuous integration server, such as Teamcity or Jenkins, it may be a new IAM role created for automation purposes.
+This role will need a wide range of permissions including at least the following.
+For all specific permissions required, please see the [cloudformation template](tvarit-maven-plugin/src/main/resources/cfn-templates/vpc-infra.template) that sets up all infrastructure.
 <ul>
 <li>S3 Buckets, Objects, create, read </li>
 <li>Lambda, Functions, create</li>